PortableBalanceLab/PBL/X0_SoftwareSetup/README.md

 > ℹ️ **Note**: If you're a student on the course, then you probably don't need to **do** anything
 > on this page.
 The organizers have probably already installed the necessary software for you.
 This
-> page is provided for your information.
+> page is only provided for your information.

 This guide sets up a Raspberry Pi (Zero or 4) from scratch such that it's ready for use in the course.

 ## Hardware Prerequisites

 - A Linux computer with a Micro SD card reader.
-This "host" computer runs `flash-pi-os-to-microsd.sh` script.
+This "host" computer runs `01_flash-pi-os-to-microsd.sh` script.
 If you don't have a Linux computer handy, you can use a spare Raspberry Pi flashed with a base Raspbian image.
 You can install the base image using the Raspberry Pi imager, https://www.raspberrypi.com/software/, which you should be able to install onto your Windows/macOS laptop - it will yield a Linux computer (a Pi).
 - An Raspbian OS image.
 Specifically, `2022-09-22-raspios-bullseye-armhf.img.xz` which is verified to work with PBL's hardware.
 Get it from https://downloads.raspberrypi.com/raspios_armhf/images/raspios_armhf-2022-09-26/
 - A way of running stuff on the Pi after it's flashed:
-  - `flash-pi-os-to-microsd.sh` enables LAN-over-USB.
+  - `01_flash-pi-os-to-microsd.sh` enables LAN-over-USB.
 After flashing, you can put the microSD card into a Raspberry Pi and then use a USB cable from your computer to the Pi to create a network connection.
 Always plug Micro-USB cords into the USB slot on Pi Zeros.
 You must also tell your OS to "share my internet connection through this adaptor" after it recognizes the USB device as an ethernet